InsightSoftwareConsortium/ITKSphinxExamples/src/Core/Common/IterateRegionWithNeighborhood/Documentation.rst

 Results
 -------
 .. figure:: Yinyang.png
-  :scale: 60%
+  :scale: 70%
-  :alt: input yin-yang image

-  Input image.
+  Yinyang.png

 .. figure:: IterateRegionWithWriteAccess.png
   :scale: 70%
-  :alt: output in vtk window

-  Output in VTK window.
+  Yinyang.png In VTK Window
 Output::

   An extensive list of the neighborhood will be printed to the screen.